aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfdigitalsignaturedetails/_index.md

 ```

 Gets the reason for the signing.

+ **Remarks:**

 The default value is  null .

 **Returns:**
 java.lang.String - The reason for the signing.